microsoft/dicom-server/docs/how-to-guides/blob-migration.md

 # Blob migration

 Currently DICOM files are stored with DICOM UIDs as blob names in blob storage, using the template `{account}/{container}/{studyUid}/{seriesUid}/{sopInstanceUid}_{watermark}.dcm`.
-Since UIDs are private content, it is recommended to avoid storing the files with UIDs in the blob name.
-So, in the next sections we have detailed steps for each scenario to migrate your existing blobs from old format to new format.
+Since UIDs may include personal information about the context of their creation, such as patient information or identifiers.
+So we made the decision to change the way that we store DICOM files.
+In the next sections we have detailed steps for each scenario to migrate your existing blobs from old format to new format.

 ## Blob migration configuration
 Below is the appsettings configuration for blob migration.
 Few properties needs to be updated to trigger migration.